 Here, I am surrounded by outstanding views, they are almost too beautiful.
 There are zenithal windows in my studio, and I sometimes like to close the curtains, in order not to be distracted, disturbed.
 If my artistic practice implies isolation, my studio is where I aim to recreate the world.

 Can you describe it?

 It doesn't have to be very tall as I do easel painting.
 On the other hand, there are a lot of brushes: I have hundreds of them and I throw them out regularly.
 Since I have several workshops, I have the same painting table everywhere with a palette and my brushes.
 I put my hits in a specific order: from warm colors to cool colors on large consoles.
 On the wall, various photographs are hung (these are my sources of inspiration) and I very often work in music, it helps me to concentrate.

-I tried the acrylic, but I find that there is neither smoothness nor the sensuality that gives oil painting which, moreover, drying, dark of several values.
-Therefore, to paint figuratively as I do, acrylic is too far from what I want to render.
+I tried acrylic painting, but I think there is neither the smoothness nor the sensuality of oil paintings which, moreover, as it dries, looses several color tones.
+Hence, in order to paint in a figurative way as I do, acrylic is too far from what I wish to render.

 What about photography?

 It does interest me in a certain way.
 Coming back to my own experience, I started with figuration – in a classical way if we can say, with live models, before switching to abstract painting.
 At the age of forty, I went back to figuration thanks to photography and those digital cameras which allow you to have an immediate perspective of what you have just seen.